Olex2/help/gui/EN/home/settings.md

 Semicolon-separated strings entered in this box will be added to the **System Path** as new values **before** any existing folders.
 This means that any crystallographic software in the folders listed here will be found by Olex2 *first* and therefore will be used.

 # OpenMP
 This tool allows for multiprocessing during refinement with olex2.refine using the OpenMP API.
+Note: This feature is still under development and may be unstable.